A mysterious taxidermy man-beast of the seven seas.

-In business since 1903, the Indian Trading Company in Banff features many unusual finds for the eclectic shopper.
+In business since 1903, the Banff Trading Post in Banff features many unusual finds for the eclectic shopper.
 Watching them all quietly is their oldest resident: Mr. Banff, the Merman.

 Conflicting stories of the merman’s origin pit the idea of Luxton purchasing the gaff from a mysterious Javanese salesman against the legend of Luxton building the beast himself.

 Mummified mermaids have a long history, with some dating back centuries, but they really hit their stride as part of the sideshow circuit when P.T.
 Barnum got into the action with an elaborately planned hoax in 1845.
 Supposedly caught in the waters of Fiji by a sailor, the so-called “Feejee Mermaid” was actually a taxidermy gaff of a monkey sewn to a fish, and detailed in papier-mache… and that lucky sailor was none other than Barnum’s accomplice.
 Despite the deception, Barnum’s wild success in showing his monstrosity of dubious origin led to a peak in popularity for this particular kind of fanciful creation, and they joined sideshow line-ups and wonder cabinets around the world.

 Today there are several mummified mermaids to be found, of various appearances and origins from Japanese temples to Seattle’s Ye Olde Curiosity Shop, but Banff may have the only merman.